Cricket (insect): Common expressions

 By the 19th century "cricket" and "crickets" were in use as euphemisms for using Christ as an interjection.
 The addition of "Jiminy" (a variation of "Gemini"), sometimes shortened to "Jimmy" created the expressions "Jiminy Cricket!" or "Jimmy Crickets!" as less blasphemous alternatives to exclaiming "Jesus Christ!"

 By the end of the 20th century the sound of chirping crickets came to represent quietude in literature, theatre and film.
 From this sentiment arose expressions equating "crickets" with silence altogether, particularly when a group of assembled people makes no noise.
 These expressions have grown from the more descriptive, "so quiet that you can hear crickets," to simply saying, "crickets" as shorthand for "complete silence."

 In popular culture

 Cricket characters feature in the Walt Disney animated movies Pinocchio (1940), where Jiminy Cricket becomes the title character's conscience, and in Mulan (1998), where Cri-Kee is carried in a cage as a symbol of luck, in the Asian manner.
 The Crickets was the name of Buddy Holly's rock and roll band; Holly's home town baseball team in the 1990s was called the Lubbock Crickets.
 Cricket is the name of a US children's literary magazine founded in 1973; it uses a cast of insect characters.
-The sound of crickets is often used in media to emphasize silence, often for comic effect after an awkward joke, in a similar manner to tumbleweed.